 2. It has high capacity:

-- This is great for any person that has a large wine collection.
+- This is great for any person who has a large wine collection.
 And this is because of its powerful cooling design.
 Its built-in units give it the ability to have powerful operations because of its large capacity units.
 This way, it handles large bottles of wine.

 Here Are The Disadvantages Of A Compressor Wine Cooler